47 Tuc in Rubin Data Preview 1: Exploring Early LSST Data and Science Potential: Introduction

 The Vera C. Rubin Observatory, a joint NSF and DOE initiative situated on Cerro Pach\'on in northern Chile, is designed to carry out the Legacy Survey of Space and Time \citep[LSST;][]{Ivezic2019}.
 The LSST is a decade-long program capturing rapid, deep, multi-band imaging of the entire southern sky at high spatial and temporal resolution across the six $ugrizy$ bands.
 Before full survey operations begin, commissioning efforts produce small, compared to the future official data releases, volumes of good quality data intended to test and refine the observatory's systems.
 To support early scientific investigations and community readiness, Rubin offers Data Previews through its Early Science Program \citep{RTN-011}, delivering preliminary but science-grade products and early access to data services.

 As the earliest on-sky campaign, the Rubin Commissioning Camera (LSSTComCam) was used to align and verify the end-to-end functionality of the Rubin Observatory's systems, resulting in 1,792 science-grade exposures collected in late 2024.
-These data were processed with the LSST Science Pipelines \citep{Bosch2019,PSTN-019} to produce Data Preview 1 (DP1)\footnote{\url{https://dp1.lsst.io}}.
+These data were processed with the LSST Science Pipelines \citep{Bosch2019,PSTN-019} to produce Data Preview 1 \citep[DP1\footnote{\url{https://dp1.lsst.io}};][]{RTN-095}.
 The available DP1 data products comprise raw and calibrated single-epoch exposures, coadds, difference images, and various detection catalogs, totaling $\sim$3.5~TB.
 It contains $\sim$2.3 million distinct astronomical objects, and is accessible via the Rubin Science Platform, a cloud-based data science environment for data analysis.
 One of the DP1 target fields is centered on the globular cluster 47 Tucanae (47 Tuc).

 47~Tuc, aka NGC~104, is the second-brightest globular cluster in the sky, with $V \approx 4$ mag.
-It's distance was determined to be $\approx 4.45 \pm 0.12$ kpc using Gaia DR2 parallax by \citet{Chen2018}, which corresponds to a true distance modulus of $13.24 \pm 0.06$.
+Its distance has been measured with high precision to be $\sim$4.45~kpc using, for example, Hubble Space Telescope (HST) proper motion by \citet{Watkins2015} and Gaia DR2 parallax by \citet{Chen2018}, which corresponds to a true distance modulus of $13.24 \pm 0.06$.
 The line-of-sight reddening toward this relatively high-latitude cluster was estimated at $E(B-V) \approx 0.03$ by \citet{Hesser1976} based on Str\"omgren photometry of distant early-type stars along that sightline.
 This low value, consistent with its Galactic latitude of $b = -44^\circ.8$, has been propitious, making it possible for 47 Tuc to be used as a template for stellar populations in a metal rich globular cluster, whereas other metal rich ones are to be found in the Galactic plane and plagued with high reddening that varies on the scale of a cluster.